pybliometrics-dev/pybliometrics/docs/configuration.rst

         ZZZ

 where PPP refers to `~/`, and XXX, YYYY and ZZZ refer to your API Keys, of which you can register 10 for your Scopus account.
 If you provide all of them (separated by a comma), pybliometrics automatically replaces a depleted key with a random one of the others while running, until all of them are depleted.
-If you edit the file manually, remember to indent multi-line statements.

-Simply edit this file to change the paths where `pybliometrics` should cache downloaded files (`pybliometrics` will create them if necessary)
+Simply edit this file to change the paths where `pybliometrics` should cache downloaded files (`pybliometrics` will create them if necessary).
+Remember to indent multi-line statements.

+Under `pybliometrics` 2.x and before, the default paths used to be `PPP/.scopus/abstract_retrieval`.
+You can safely rename the cache folder `.scopus` to `.pybliometrics` (on Windows machines, rename to `.pybliometrics.`), but remember to change the paths in the configuration file, too.

 Set-up
 ~~~~~~